 Long proven to be an upgrade to standard woven felt pads, pressed felt pads offer a superior seal to that of woven felt.
 The term pressed felt refers to the process in which the felt is crushed with 20,000 pounds of pressure to greatly improve the density of fibers in the felt.
 They are more time consuming to install and therefore more costly, but the difference in overall seal of the instrument combined with a much longer lifespan of the pads themselves, they will drastically change any flute into a more solid feeling and simply better playing instrument.

-In recent years a new pad has emerged as the top choice for professional flutes, Straubinger pads are a rigid hard plastic pad, and offer a superior seal over felt pads.
+For the serious player, Straubinger pads are a rigid hard plastic pad, and offer a superior seal over felt pads.
 Due to being a rigid pad with no additional squeezing of the keys to press the pad any further into the tone hole, the time and effort put into installing these pads is vastly greater than felt pads.
 Every flute must be prepped to receive Straubinger pads with careful tone hole leveling and mechanical work to ensure a proper seal.
 Each pad must be carefully shimmed to attain a good seal, we use shims and partial shims that are as thin as .0005″.
 Your flute will be much more solid and less prone to change in seal from changes in humidity.

 Here is a gallery of a beautiful gold Brannen flute that was overhauled at our shop in 2010.